“I am the Taste of Water”

 The translator, Srila Prabhupada comments: “This is the all-pervasive nature of the Supreme Personality of Godhead.
 We should mark the important word in this verse from the original Sanskrit: aham.
 Aham means ‘person,’” he says.

-According to monotheistic traditions within Hinduism, God is both a person and an all-pervading energy.
+In monotheistic Hindu traditions, God is perceived as both a personal entity and an all-encompassing energy, illustrating the duality of divine presence.
 Krishna states later in the Bhagavad-gita: maya tatam idam sarvam jagad avyakta-murtina, “By Me, in My unmanifested form, this entire universe is pervaded.
 All beings are in Me, but I am not in them” (Verse 9.4); or, as French philosopher Voltaire once stated, “God is a circle whose center is everywhere and circumference nowhere.”
 [3]

 For example, when the sunshine enters your room, you say, “the sun is in my room.”
 Of course, if the sun were really in your room, you wouldn’t be around to talk about it.
 The point is that the sun globe and the sun rays are simultaneously one and different.
 In the same way, the impersonal, all-pervading energy of the Creator is simultaneously one with and different from the personal features of the Creator.
 God, the Supreme Person, and God’s omniscient energy are essentially the same thing, and yet distinctly different.
 Such is the inconceivable and apparently contradictory nature of the Supreme.

-The idea that the realization of God can be experienced in the mundane act of drinking water is profound, to say the least, but certainly believable once we accept the all-pervasive nature of the Supreme.
+Realizing God through the simple act of drinking water is profound yet believable when we acknowledge the Supreme’s omnipresence, making divine connection accessible in daily life.
 After all, water is just one of the numerous energies that make up this mortal world.
 Logically, we must conclude: where there is energy there must be an “Energetic” — a source from which that energy flows.
 That energetic Source, according to the Vedas is Para-Brahman.[4]

 The Bhagavat Purana contains a rich description of how we can perceive the presence of God’s all-pervading energy or universal form in nature: